tobiasveiga/scc0251_final_project/README.md

 This is my final project of the Image Processing lectures taught at the ICMC-USP in 2020.01.

-The video presentation can be found in https://youtu.be/0BoqgmwZKSQ
+The video presentation can be found in https://youtu.be/0BoqgmwZKSQ.
+The video is bit long.
+I would sugest watching in higher speed and stop watching at 12:11.

 ## Abstract